The Legendary Life Of Maharani Of Jaipur : Rajmata Gayatri Devi

 However the date, 23rd May will mark Maharani's 100th birthday, here are some things that you must know about her.

 Also read: Birth Centenary of Rajmata Gayatri Devi

-In celebrating a lifespan of 90 years filled with the grace of royalty, Rajmata Gayatri Devi gorged herself as the epitome of refinement
+In celebrating a lifespan of 90 years filled with the grace of royalty, Maharani Gayatri Devi gorged herself as the epitome of refinement

 Princess of Cooch always lived a happy and regret free life.
 Born in London, she did her schooling from Glendower Preparatory School, London and acquired secretarial skills from London School of Secretaries.
 After six years of courtship with Maharaja Sawai Man Singh II, she became the third consort of Jaipur in 1940.
 In an interview, she said that she isn’t a nostalgic person and prefer living in the present.
 She believes in doing the best she can when she experiences unhappiness around her.
 The lady during her young days was raised in a carefree atmosphere of India's one of the most relaxed royal families.
 She had in her a philanthropic streak and was always concerned about the welfare of her folks.

 Maharani Gayatri Devi was an ace equestrienne and an excellent Polo player.
 She had been associated with polo since childhood when polo more than a sport, it was a way of living.
 The first polo match she was in 1933 in Calcutta.
 Ever since then her ambition was to be a syce.
 She was chief patron of Jaipur Riding and Polo Club during her later years.
 After her death in 2009, she and her quintessential polo skills were honored by ‘Rajmata Gayatri Devi Memorial Cup’ sponsored by Rambagh Palace, Jaipur and ‘Maharani Polo Cup’ celebrated every year in Argentina.